 From 1 July 2017, where the dutiable value is $5 million or more - 5.95 per cent of that amount.

-Stamp Duty - Senior, Pensioner and Carer ConcessionAfter 28 April 2015 the SPCC is an amount up to $10,000 off the stamp duty payable which represents the stamp duty on approximately the first $292,300 of the value of the property acquired.
+Stamp Duty - Senior, Pensioner and Carer ConcessionThe SPCC is an amount up to $10,000 off the stamp duty payable.
+The cap is $750,000 and $385,000 form home and land respectively

 Stamp Duty - Home Concession Rates

 Stamp Duty - First Home Vacant Land Concession rate